Pabau GO app

 Liability reduction: A signed record documenting informed consent, contraindication screening, and post-treatment instructions provides a contemporaneous record of the patient’s agreement and understanding.
 This protects practitioners in litigation scenarios.

-Key sections of an allergan treatment record
+Key sections of an Allergan injection site record

-Patient demographics and medical history: Full name, date of birth, contact number, and registered address.
-The checklist should cover: pregnancy/breastfeeding status, history of neuromuscular disorders (myasthenia gravis, Eaton-Lambert syndrome), bleeding disorders or anticoagulation therapy, allergy to botulinum toxin or hyaluronic acid, previous adverse reactions, current medications (especially blood thinners or antibiotics), and smoking status.
+Full name, date of birth, contact number, and registered address.
+The checklist should cover pregnancy or breastfeeding status, history of neuromuscular disorders (myasthenia gravis, Eaton-Lambert syndrome), bleeding disorders or anticoagulation therapy, allergy to botulinum toxin or hyaluronic acid, previous adverse reactions, current medications (especially blood thinners or antibiotics), and smoking status.

-Treatment consent section: A signed declaration confirming the patient understands the treatment mechanism and expected results.
-Botox results appear in 3-7 days with peak effect at 2 weeks; fillers show immediate volumisation with settling over 2 weeks.
+The Botox consent form is a signed declaration confirming the patient understands the treatment mechanism and expected results.
+Botox results appear in 3-7 days with peak effect at 2 weeks; fillers show immediate volume gain that settles over 2 weeks.
 Duration is typically 3-4 months for neurotoxins and 6-18 months for fillers.
-Potential side effects include bruising, swelling, asymmetry, temporary weakness, twitching, or rare severe complications.
-Some practices include tiered consent for absolute contraindications (pregnancy, neuromuscular disease) versus relative contraindications (recent antibiotics, anticoagulation).
+A separate Juvederm consent form is not usually needed, since one modular record can carry treatment-specific consent for both.

-Treatment planning and product documentation: Include fields for product name (e.g. Botox Cosmetic, SKINVIVE by Juvederm, CoolSculpting), batch number, expiry date, and storage temperature log.
-Also record reconstitution date (for Botox powder), total dose in units or mL, concentration, and injection site anatomy (e.g. “corrugator supercilii 16 units across 4 sites, procerus 4 units, orbicularis oculi 12 units per side” — these are illustrative examples only; actual dosing must follow the prescriber’s clinical assessment and current product labelling).
+Include fields for product name (for example Botox Cosmetic, SkinVive by Juvederm, CoolSculpting, or CoolTone), batch number, expiry date, and storage temperature log.
+This is what turns a basic Allergan Botox treatment record into a traceable one.
+Also record reconstitution date (for Botox powder), total dose in units or mL, concentration, and injection site anatomy (for example “corrugator supercilii 16 units across 4 sites, procerus 4 units, orbicularis oculi 12 units per side” — these are illustrative examples only; actual dosing must follow the prescriber’s clinical assessment and current product labeling).

 Documentation requirements for UK aesthetic practitioners

 UK practitioners must comply with Care Quality Commission (CQC) and MHRA guidance on aesthetic treatment records.
 Regulation 17 (Good governance) of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 requires registered providers to maintain records that are “complete, legible, indelible, accurate and up to date.”
-This applies to all treatment and care given to patients, including documentation of allergan injectable procedures.
+This applies to all treatment and care given to patients, including documentation of Allergan injectable procedures.

-Under GDPR and UK Data Protection Act 2018, allergan treatment records are classified as special category personal data (health information).
+Under GDPR and the UK Data Protection Act 2018, Allergan treatment records are classified as special category personal data (health information).
 Practices must implement data security measures including encryption and access controls.
 Records must be securely destroyed after the retention period — a minimum of 7 years post-treatment under CQC guidance, or longer if the patient may have a follow-up claim.

-Independent prescribers (nurse prescribers, prescribing physiotherapists, pharmacists) administering allergan injectables must document the patient’s name, age, and relevant medical history.
+Independent prescribers (nurse prescribers, prescribing physiotherapists, pharmacists) administering Allergan injectables must document the patient’s name, age, and relevant medical history.
 They must also record the prescription (product, dose, frequency, indication) and the patient’s consent.
 Supplementary records must include the outcome of treatment and any adverse effects reported.

 Continue your research